Code-Institute-Submissions/idamariasofie-verde-juice-bar/README.md

 ### User Stories Testing
 -   As a user, I would like to understand the purpose of the program.
-    -   The program welcomes the user to the Verde Juice Bar order system and shows readable instructions and maintains a smooth path through menus and questions.
+    -   The program welcomes the user to the Verde Juice Bar order system and shows readable instructions on how to proceed.
 -   As a user, I would like to be able to add juice, size and quantity to the order.
     -   The menus are designed to give these options to the user.
 -   As a user, I would like to be able to review my order.